henrietta-k/adapt-learning-wiki/Styling-your-course.md

 - **@transparency-fallback-png**

 To support browsers that don't support transparent colour, a fallback is required.
 This is set by providing a transparent png and setting the source of the file to this variable.

+#####Validation Error

+Use the variables to set a validation error color to items and instruction text.
+Be careful with what color you set this too since this needs to be clearly visible.

 ###How to modify the vanilla theme